Skip to main content

 Transactional Immunity for Witnesses

-• A court or grand jury of the United States;
+• A court or grand jury of the United States

-• An agency of the United States; and
+• An agency of the United States

-• Either House of Congress, a joint committee of the two Houses, or a committee or a subcommittee of either House.
+• Either House of Congress, a joint committee of the two Houses, or a committee or a subcommittee of either House

 Who Grants Immunity?